choxxin/vdocs-frontend-flutter/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## How to Start

+1. Make sure you have Flutter installed.
+For installation instructions, see the [online documentation](https://docs.flutter.dev/).
+2. Clone the repository.
+3. Open the project in your favorite IDE.
+4. Run `flutter pub get` to install the dependencies.
+5. Run `flutter run` to start the application.